-SOURCE: SINGH, S., ET AL, "FAILED, NOTFINISHED: A NARRATIVE APPROACH TO UNDERSTANDING VENTURE FAILURE STIGMATIZATION", J. BUS.
-VENTURING (2014), http://dx.doi.org/10.1016/3.jbusvent.2014.07.005
+SOURCE: SINGH, S., ET AL., "FAILED, NOTFINISHED: A NARRATIVE APPROACH TO UNDERSTANDING VENTURE FAILURE STIGMATIZATION", J. BUS VENTURING (2014), HTTP://DX.DO.LORG/10.1016/J.JBUSVENT.2014.07.005

 The first episode (complication of situation) we call "anticipating failure".
-It represents the time period wherein entrepreneurs begin to see venture failure as likely because of the serious, seemingly irresolvable difficulties being experienced (partnership issues, financial losses, and legal problems).
-The second episode (climax) we label meeting failure and it covers the months within which failure actually unfolded.
-During this episode entrepreneurs were busy with discontinuing businesses, declaring bankruptcy, dissolving partnerships, and so forth.
-The third episode we mark as transforming failure (resolution) and it entails entrepreneurs moving beyond the stigmathey experienced due to venture failure.
-This third episode illustrates change brought about by an epiphany in the collective story - entrepreneurs had deep insights about the meaning of their failures that ultimately transformed it into a positive life experience.
-17
+It represents the time period wherein entrepreneurs begin to see the possibility of their venture failing because of the serious, seemingly irresolvable ongoing difficulties (partnership issues, financial losses, and legal problems).
+The second episode (climax) we label "meeting failure" and it covers the months within which failure actually unfolded.
+During this episode, entrepreneurs were busy with discontinuing business, declaring bankruptcy, dissolving partnerships, and so forth.
+The third episode we mark as "transforming failure" (resolution) and it entails entrepreneurs moving beyond the stigma they experienced due to venture failure.
+This third episode illustrates change brought about by an epiphany in the collective story - entrepreneurs had deep insights about the meaning of their failures that ultimately transformed it into a positive life experience.17

-When mentoring 2nd chance entrepreneur, mentor must understand in what stage mentee is in, whether it is stigmatized by himself or the society (or both), focus on the specific cause of stigmatization, and accordingly strive to understand the causes of previous failed business as part of learning and preparing for new business ventures that will be successful based on past experience and knowledge.
+When mentoring 2nd chance entrepreneurs, mentors must understand in what stage mentee is in, whether he/she is stigmatized by himself/herself or the society (or both), focus on the specific cause of stigmatization, and accordingly strive to understand the causes of the previous failed business as part of learning and preparing for new business ventures that will be successful based on past experience and knowledge.